Is Bhupesh Baghel shielding Brijmohan Agarwal over crop insurance scam?

 He requested Choubey to order an inquiry into the alleged scam.

-"You are requested not to be influenced by the political pressure of the chief minister and order an inquiry into the loot committed by the insurance companies under the patronage of Agarwal, " said Jogi.
+"You are requested not to be influenced by the political pressure of the Chief Minister and order an inquiry into the loot committed by the insurance companies under the patronage of Agarwal, " said Jogi.

 He also requested the Agriculture Minister to pass an order directing the insurance companies to pay compensation of Rs.
 15000 per hectare to those farmers whose crops were damaged between 2014 and 2018.